grafana/grafana/contribute/breaking-changes-guide.md

 Receiving a comment like the one above does not necessarily mean that you actually introduced breaking changes (as certain edge cases are still not covered by the tool), but as there is a good chance we rather raise attention.

-By clicking the links in the comment ("more info" or "Check console output") you can see the actual console output of the tool which gives more detailed information on what triggered the notification.
+By clicking the links in the comment ("more info" or "Check console output") you can view more detailed information about what triggered the notification.

 **Removed exported members** (consolve view):<br />
 This means that some previously exported members won't be available in the newer version of the package which can break dependent plugins.